sarahendren/sarahendren/_projects-lab/design-for-know-nothings-dilettantes-and-melancholy-interlopers-eyeo-2016.markdown

 date: 2017-01-04 16:42:00 -05:00
 position: 4
 image: "/uploads/eyeo%20new%20nouns%20jpg.jpg"
-image-caption: 'Design for Know-Nothings, Dilettantes, and Melancholy Interlopers – Translators, impresarios, believers, and the heartbroken—this is a talk about design outside of authorship and ownership, IP or copyright, and even outside of research and collaboration.
+image-alt: 'Design for Know-Nothings, Dilettantes, and Melancholy Interlopers – Translators, impresarios, believers, and the heartbroken—this is a talk about design outside of authorship and ownership, IP or copyright, and even outside of research and collaboration.
 When and where do ideas come to life?
 What counts as